snadi-teaching/flask-performance-testing/README.md

 Remember that our current simple demo application is for a student management system.
 We don't really have a lot going on in this system but it will serve the demo purpose.

+## Run JMeter

+To run JMeter, run the jmeter.bat (for Windows) or jmeter (for Unix) file.
+These files are found in the bin directory.
+See [https://jmeter.apache.org/usermanual/get-started.html](https://jmeter.apache.org/usermanual/get-started.html) for more details.

 ## Walk through the steps of the performance testing process